rohanthewiz/orient_db_client/README.md

     rid = database.create_record(cluster_id, record)

-The return value is an OrientDbClient::Rid.
+The return value is an OrientDBClient::Rid.
 You can get the native "#i:p" form by calling #to_s on the returned Rid.

 An existing record can be read using #load_Record: